“Fall down seven times; stand up eight.” Japanese Proverb

 - Remember that balance is a complex skill that requires consistent practice.

-- Even if you struggle with some poses initially, keep practicing them to speed up the signals in your brain that make your movements more precise.
+- Even if you struggle with some poses initially, keep practicing them until you achieve mastery.

-- As your mastery of balance improves, challenge yourself to try harder and more complicated sequences.
+- And then challenge yourself to try harder and more complicated sequences.